 What they do is all about the quintessential DIY vibe and personal touches.
 Everything is done at grass roots level and it's the amount of love that gets put into the festival year on year that makes Beat-Herder what it is.
 It comes as no surprise that they have just won Festival Of The Year in the Northern Music Awards.

 Today's news that they are going back to their roots with a reduced capacity reminiscent of the early days is not a bad thing to hear.
 Last year's Thursday opening night where only a few stages were open and capacity was limited captured that intimate early days vibe and I personally thought it was ace.
+The highlight for me being BCUC in Trash Manor.

 This year's line up already has more than enough well known DJs and acts to keep most people happy - Leftfield, Orbital, Robert Hood // Floorplan, Crazy P, Mr. Scruff, Aroop Roy, MC Kwasi, Unabombers, Ruf Dug, Greg Wilson, Dave Angel, James Holroyd, PBR Streetgang, DJ Woody, Zed Bias, The Wailers, Shy FX, Sean Johnston, Denis Sulta, East End Dubs, High Contrast, Adelphi Music Factory, Erol Alkan, Eris Drew, Fabio and Grooverider, Paul Woolford (Special Request), Darius Syrossian, Dub Pistols, K-Klass, Prince Fatty to name a few, plus Paige Tomlinson, Grace Garcia, DJ Emma, Lovefoxy, Shaka Loves You, Gina Breeze, and Disco Tits are well worth checking on the breakthrough side of things.

-Even if there is a slightly pared back amount of venues compared to the 20 or so of recent years, I expect there will still be much much more to come and I have no doubt this year will be another great festival to remember and cherish for years to come.
+And that's just the highlights I picked out from the first wave of acts that have been announced.
+Even if there is a slightly pared back amount of venues compared to the 20 or so of recent years, I expect the content will be on point and I have no doubt this year will be another great festival to remember and cherish for years to come.

 So if you have not already got your tickets and we're thinking about going to Beat-Herder this year, now is the time to act!
 Head to beatherder.ticketline.co.uk to make like Spike Lee and do the right thing.